make_tool does not check type

 If you'd like to pursue option 2, then we would need to discuss this with the stakeholders to get agreement and determine priority.
 Please let us know.

-#3 Updated by David Adams almost 2 years ago
+#3 Updated by David Adams about 2 years ago

 Thanks for working on this.
 Can we do both, i.e. keep the current interface so we don't break any existing code and provide a second type-safe interface?

 For 2 are you talking about decorating the interface header with a base class and/or macro and adding dependency on art/canvas?
 I find it very attractive now that it has no such dependency or decoration and would prefer a solution that avoids those.